|

 room and the child studies in his room, get him an inexpensive

 dictionary for his exclusive use.
+Good dictionary, encyclopedia and

 organizational skills depend on the ability to alphabetize.
 See